Term Time Exchange

 CUHK runs intramural competitions in swimming, basketball, badminton and football.
-You are encouraged to join sports teams to meet local students and learn about the local culture.
+You are encouraged to join sports teams to meet local students and take part in some friendly competitions.
 For more details, visit the Physical Education Unit‘s website.

 Student Services and Facilities

 Computing facilities are available at several 24-hour labs run by the Information Technology Services Centre and in the hostels.

 The university library system has one of Hong Kong’s most comprehensive collections.

 The Independent Learning Centre provides students with an immersive language-learning environment to improve their Chinese and English proficiency.

 The University Health Service provides primary medical care.
 Appointments can be made in advance by phone or through an internet booking system.